rqlite/rqlite-js/README.md

   // Notice how we just added the username and password to the URL const sql = [
     'SELECT name FROM foo WHERE id="1"',
-    'SELECT id FROM bar WHERE name="test"'
+    'SELECT id FROM bar WHERE name="test"',
   ]
   const dataResults = await dataApiClient.query(sql, { auth: { user, pass }, level: 'strong' })
   if (dataResults.hasError()) {